 - You can see the allocated fund in the ‘Current Allocation’ after submitting.

 After selecting the place order, you have to follow the following steps.
-The steps are simple and can be performed under a minute:
+The steps are simple and can be performed within a minute:

 - First, select the ‘Cash’ option in the Product.

 - Next, you have the option to select the stock exchange.
-You have two options NSE (National stock exchange) or BSE (Bombay stock exchange).
-You can choose any one and it doesn’t make much difference as prices are almost same on both exchanges and follows almost same trend.
-I generally prefer NSE.
+You have two options- NSE (National stock exchange) or BSE (Bombay stock exchange).
+You can choose anyone and it doesn’t make much difference as prices are almost the same on both exchanges and follows almost the same trend.
+(I generally prefer NSE.)

-- Then you can view your limit of how much money you have to buy the stocks.
-If you need more money, you can add amount by allocating extra funds.
+- Then you can view your limit on how much money you have to buy the stocks.
+This is the allocated money that you added in step 2.
+If you need more money, you can add an amount by allocating extra funds.

 - Next, you need to enter the quantity. the number of stocks that you want to buy.

-Say, a Tata motor stock currently has a market price of Rs 469.10 and you want to buy at that price, then you should select ‘Market’ option.
-If you want to buy a tata motors stock only when the price is Rs 465 or lower, select ‘limit’ option.
+For example, let’s say that Tata motor’s stocks are currently trading at a market price of Rs 469.10.
+If you want to buy that stock at market price, then you should select the ‘Market’ option.
+However, if you want to buy the tata motors stock only when the price is Rs 465 or lower, select the ‘limit’ option.